MLSandoval/md-resume/README.md

 > Tech Startup SaaS providing tools and solutions for enterprise live stream entities

 - Formulated and implemented strategies for streaming entities of all types
+- Specialized in managing and consulting esports clients
 - Consulted over 20 clients in growing, analyzing, and monetizing audiences with tools offered by Maestro's platform
 - Collaborated with dev team to identify, log, and address bugs/user requests
 - Trained clients/company candidates in use of platform and kept them abreast of new feature releases